 How To Get Your Kids to Talk to You

-During Laurel’s last year of elementary school, so many things changed for her—it was totally mind-blowing for me.
-Formerly cautious, she found her feet in the world and thrived tackling new activities (soccer, guitar) and became very flexible and easy going about things that used to be a source of distress (e.g., my attendance—or rather, lack of attendance—at periodic school events).
+During Laurel’s last year of elementary school, so many things changed for her.
+Formerly cautious and shy, she found her feet in the world and thrived tackling new activities (soccer, guitar) and became very flexible and easy going about things that used to be a source of distress (e.g., my attendance—or rather, lack of attendance—at periodic school events).
 It was truly amazing to witness.

 Another thing that changed, though, was the complexity of Laurel’s social relationships, and also her ability to talk to me about things.
 Though Laurel is generally open and forthcoming, if something is really intense and difficult for her, or if she is upset with me about something, it’s really hard for her to talk.
 I mean, REALLY, REALLY hard.
 Even now as a teenager, this is one of her greatest challenges.